Prefer to contact us online instead?

-If this disorder is left untreated, major depression can reoccur throughout an individual’s life.
+If left untreated, major depression can reoccur throughout a person’s life.

-With this form of depression, a person will experience depression symptoms.
-However, his or her mood will be uplifted briefly with the news of a positive event.
-During the more “low” periods, depression can become so intense that individuals might feel like life isn’t worth living.
+With this form of depression, a person will experience depression symptoms that may be uplifted briefly with news of a positive event.
+During the “low” periods, depression can become so intense, life feels like it’s not worth living.

 When individuals decide to engage in depression and drug abuse, alcohol and addictive substances are typically utilized as a way to self-medicate.
 It can result in detrimental behavioral and emotional problems.